michaellessard/demoTower/README.md

-# demoTower
+# Playbooks to demonstrate Tower
-Some playbook to demonstrate Tower
+Some playbooks to demonstrate Ansible Tower.